d-krupke/cpsat-primer/README.md

 In the following example, we add some basic logging to the solver function to give us some insights into the model-building process.
-This logging can be easily activated or deactivated by the logging framework, allowing us to use it not only during development but also in production.
+This logging can be easily activated or deactivated by the logging framework, allowing us to use it not only during development but also in production, where you usually deactivate a lot of logging to save resources.

 If you do not know about the logging framework of Python, this is an excellent moment to learn about it.
 I consider it an essential skill for production code